Skip to content

 4. Focusing system

-5. Resolution of screen:
+5. Resolution of the screen:

 Refresh Cathode Ray Tube